The 12 Hallmarks of Aging in Dogs, Explained

 In practical terms, owners can bring family information to the appointment: littermate health, breeder reports, or prior records showing earlier urine findings.
 If a young adult dog has persistent proteinuria on multiple checks, that is a different situation than a senior pet with one abnormal test during a stressful illness.
 Keeping copies of past urinalysis reports helps the veterinarian see whether this is new, worsening, or long-standing but stable.

-Proteinuria is not just a lab oddity; it is part of how chronic kidney disease (CKD) is staged and monitored in small animals.
-In both species, persistent protein loss is associated with faster progression risk, which is why IRIS staging includes proteinuria (often via UPC) alongside creatinine/SDMA and blood pressure (Polzin, 2011).
-In cats, CKD guidelines emphasize consistent monitoring because small changes over time can be more meaningful than one snapshot (Sparkes, 2016).
+Persistent proteinuria is one of the three pillars of chronic kidney disease (CKD) staging, alongside creatinine/SDMA and blood pressure — IRIS staging includes it because protein loss is associated with faster progression risk (Polzin, 2011).
+In cats, CKD guidelines stress consistent monitoring because small changes over time mean more than one snapshot (Sparkes, 2016).

 Why Trends Beat One Number